 4. Database Skills

-Globally, we create 2.5 quintillion bytes of data every day, much of it unstructured but with the potential to provide enormous value for organizations.
-As these databases are mostly hosted on cloud platforms, the interest in distilling useful insights from this information fuels the demand for professionals with the cloud computing skills to manage, store, and access data.
+Globally, we create 2.5 quintillion bytes of data daily, much of it unstructured but potentially providing enormous value for organizations.
+As these databases are primarily hosted on cloud platforms, the interest in distilling valuable insights from this information fuels the demand for professionals with cloud computing skills to manage, store, and access data.
 If you’re an IT professional, this is the perfect time to invest in learning a database querying language and an associated database platform.

 The de-facto standard database language to learn is SQL.
-If you want to develop your skills a little more, you could consider learning MySQL, MongoDB, or Hadoop.
-If you’re new to database querying languages, then a good place to start is with Simplilearn’s SQL Certification Training Course
+You could consider learning MySQL, MongoDB, or Hadoop to further develop your skills.
+If you’re new to database querying languages, then an excellent place to start is with Simplilearn’s SQL Certification Training Course

 5. DevOps

-Derived from the term “developmental operations,” DevOps refers to the popular method of software development that takes the entire software lifecycle into account, from planning to maintenance.
-The DevOps method enables organizations to automate certain updates and get updates out much quicker and efficiently.
-It’s an important development process in the world of cloud computing, so adding DevOps to your set of cloud computing skills is a smart move.
+Derived from the term “developmental operations,” DevOps is a popular software development method considering the entire software lifecycle, from planning to maintenance.
+The DevOps method enables organizations to automate specific updates and get updates out much quicker and efficiently.
+It’s an important development process in cloud computing, so adding DevOps to your cloud computing skills is a smart move.

 6. Programming